vincode-io/Zavala/README.md

 functionality disabled.
 For example iCloud syncing is disabled because you need a paid developer account to build for it.

-If you have any problems, we will help you out in the Github Forums.
+If you have any problems, we will help you out in [Discussions](/discussions).